top of page

 Plan Ahead

 Due to the way that real estate transactions are processed in France, you should expect at least three full months from signing the offer until to the closing when you will receive the keys.
-In rare cases it may be possible to finish the proceedings in one month, but three months is the most likely scenario.
+In rare cases it may be possible to finish the proceedings in two months, but three months is the most likely scenario.

 The good news is that in most cases, your physical presence will be required only in the very beginning for visiting and choosing the property, and then signing the important first documents including the offer, the preliminary sale and purchase contract, and possibly a power of attorney (so that later on the closing can proceed without you) — all of which can be accomplished in as little as three weeks.

 Prepare your budget.
-It must include not only the purchase price, but also the notaire's tax (droits d'enregistrement), which are usually 7-8 % of the purchase price.
+It must include not only the purchase price, but also the notaire's tax (droits d'enregistrement), which are usually 7-8 % of the purchase price for resale properties and 2,5% for new builds.
 You will find a helpful calculator on the official notaire's website here (Haute-Savoie is department 74).

 Technical Reports

-Before taking any steps of committing to the property, it is a good idea to review the technical survey reports that the seller is obligated to provide, notably the official survey measurements, and reports on presence of termites, asbestos and lead, among others.
-These diagnostics are the responsibility of the seller and are included in the sale price.
+Before taking any steps of committing to the property, it is a good idea to review the technical survey reports that the seller is obligated to provide, including the DPE (energy performance report), electricity, gas if applicable, septic tank and/or sewer connection, asbestos (for properties built prior to 1997), lead (for properties built prior to 1949), termites and/or mold (in those departments where it is an identified problem).
+These diagnostics are the responsibility of the seller, are included as an attachment to the sale contract.

 The Offer